AbiHill/WDI_LDN_PROJECT1/README.md

 ![image](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# GA WDI-30 Project 1 - WeeWords
+# GA WDI-32 Project 1 - Find'ems

-For our first project, we were given four days to design and build an in-browser game using HTML, CSS and JavaScript (jQuery library used).
-WeeWords was a product of my own imagination, rather than a remake of an existing game.
-It requires the player to enter words made up of letters randomly appearing on screen, and features 3 levels with specific win conditions.
+For my first project, the requirement was to design and build an in-browser game using HTML, CSS and JavaScript (jQuery library used).
+Find'ems was a game I wanted to create for my nieces and was based on Where's Wally.
+The player has 30 seconds to find as many items as possible.
+The game features 2 levels with specific win conditions.

-##### [Visit website](https://wee-words.herokuapp.com/) for best playing experience (the game was not designed for mobile).
+##### [Visit website](https://obscure-crag-92372.herokuapp.com/) for best playing experience (the game was not designed for mobile).

 ---

-###### WeeWords takes place in a 100% CSS-built and animated environment, with the weather changing on each level as the player progresses.
+###### Find'ems takes place in a 100% CSS-built and animated environment, with the room design changing on each level as the player progresses.

 <p align="center"><img src="https://imgur.com/8llXrdZ.png" width="700"></p>